 Don’t forget sunscreen, drinking water, lifejackets and shoes for walking in the hot sand.

 Go on weekdays if at all possible, when it’s cheaper, and not nearly as crowded.

 No in and out, so don’t forget ANYTHING!

 No dogs, no glass.

 Admission to the park is $20/car on Friday – Sunday and holidays, and $10.00 during the week.
-For a family of 5, this came to $2.00 on our Thursday visit, or $4.00 on a weekend, and well worth it.
+It’s the same price for 2 or a car load.

 Remember, there are no in-and-out priveledges, so you will have to pay again if you leave.
 Be sure to come prepared with everything you need for a terrific day at the lake!